View of the Los Angeles Zoo's front entrance.

 This project and the partnership between GRACE and the Los Angeles Zoo demonstrates the significant positive impact that Los Angeles is capable of having on global biodiversity conservation and climate change mitigation.
 To put it in perspective, the City of Los Angeles covers an area of 321,000 acres– this means the City is supporting a critical biodiversity hotspot that is nearly 25,000 acres larger than itself.
 That is something to be proud of and the level of impact that we should be striving for.

 I urge you to learn more about GRACE and what you can do to help save wildlife both here in Los Angeles and across the world.
-If you’d like to support this initiative, please visit lazoo.org/grace.
+If you’d like to support this initiative, please visit lazoo.org/donate.

 ‘A Gathering for Gorillas’ Presentation Videos